-- a) Review the DCZ limits on site prior to highway transfer and document all deficiencies that the AMC will not be responsible for maintaining / repairing. - b) Liaise with the Area Maintenance Contractor (AMC) and MTO Maintenance about the highway transfer date and deficiencies observed on site and ask the AMC to review. - c) Prepare and sign the HMTA with the Contractor and obtain signatures from the AMC and MTO Maintenance to acknowledge. - d) Distribute the HMTA form as indicated on the form prior to the effective date of transfer. - e) Verify that the Contractor removes the construction zone signs on site on the day of the transfer. - f) Notify MTO Traffic Operations Centre on the Road Report of the transfer.
+- a) Review the DCZRoadway limits affected by construction on site prior to highway transfer and document all deficiencies that the AMC will not be responsible for maintaining / repairing. - b) Liaise with the Area Maintenance Contractor (AMC) and MTO Maintenance (including the Maintenance Supervisor, Electrical Supervisor, and ITS) about the highway transfer date and deficiencies observed on site and ask the AMC to review. - c) Prepare and sign the HMTA with the Contractor and obtain signatures from the AMC and MTO Maintenance to acknowledge. - d) Distribute the HMTA form as indicated on the form prior to the effective date of transfer. - e) Verify that the Contractor removes the construction zone signs on site on the day of the transfer. - f) Notify MTO Traffic Operations Centre on the Road Report of the transfer.

-1. Highway Maintenance Transfer Agreement (MTO Form PH-CC-771).
+- 1. Highway Maintenance Transfer Agreement (MTO Form PH-CC-771). - 2.
+PMM 2017-02 & PCM 2017-03 Emergency Situations and Maintenance in Construction Zones Protocol